-A regimen with two nucleoside reverse transcriptase inhibitors (NRTIs) and a boosted protease inhibitor (PI) currently is recommended for HIV-2-infected pregnant women who require treatment for their own health because they have significant clinical disease or CD4 T-lymphocyte (CD4-cell) counts <500 cells/mm3 (AIII).
+A regimen with two nucleoside reverse transcriptase inhibitors and a boosted protease inhibitor or integrase strand transfer inhibitor is recommended for all HIV-2-infected pregnant women (AIII).

-Non-nucleoside reverse transcriptase inhibitors and enfuvirtide are not active against HIV-2 and should not be used for treatment or prophylaxis (AIII).
+Non-nucleoside reverse transcriptase inhibitors and enfuvirtide are not active against HIV-2 and should not be used (AIII).

 All infants born to HIV-2-infected mothers should receive the standard 6-week zidovudine prophylactic regimen (BIII).